typst/hayagriva/docs/selectors.md

 # Selectors

-As you have seen in the Readme and the [file format documentation](https://github.com/typst/hayagriva/blob/main/file-format.md), a Hayagriva entry not only has a type but also parents that can have their own type.
+As you have seen in the Readme and the [file format documentation](https://github.com/typst/hayagriva/blob/main/docs/file-format.md), a Hayagriva entry not only has a type but also parents that can have their own type.
 With this architecture, differentiation between articles from blogs, newspapers, and conference proceedings is easy without having a dedicated type for each of them!

 However, this also means that you cannot just match on the top-level type of an entry to make all the distinctions that you or your citation and reference styles may require.

 Enter selectors: They provide a convenient way to query entries by structure and retrieve parents that hold crucial information for your use case.

-Two ways of macro usage are offered: Either as a string or, if you are depending on Hayagriva as a library, with the `select!` macro.
-Library users can parse string selectors using `hayagriva::selectors::parse`.
+Two ways of macro usage are offered: Either as a string (used on the command line) or, if you are depending on Hayagriva as a library, with the `select!` macro.
+Library users can parse string selectors using `Selector::parse`.
 The Readme explains the fundamental differences between the two formats.
 If there are divergences between both forms, we will provide both variants as examples.
-In the case that you only use Hayagriva on the Command Line and did not get the above paragraph, do not despair: If there are multiple variants of examples, only the top-most one applies.

 ## Entry type selector